psu0612/rialo-sfs-budget-calculator/README.md

 # Stake-for-Service (SfS) Budget Calculator (Rialo Builders Hub demo)

-A **tiny static website** you can deploy with GitHub Pages in minutes.

-It helps you demo a simple question:

 > If a reactive, recurring workflow runs N times/day and each run costs X (credits), can routed staking yield cover it forever?

 ## What it demonstrates (conceptually)